alongL/opcuaServer/README.md

 # usage
 you can add some code to change the value of opcua server by yourself.
-When the client modified the value of server, you callback function will be actived.
+When the client modified the value of server, your callback function will be actived.

 ![model](img/model.png)